-We are a Primary Stroke Center
+Weiss Memorial Hospital is a Primary Stroke Center

-Stroke: know the signs.
+Stroke: Know the Signs

 When a stroke happens, getting the right care right away can make all the difference.
 Know the symptoms.
 Recognize them for what they are.
 Click here for more information on recognizing the signs of stroke.
 Don’t hesitate to get care if you think it may be a stroke.
 And do the right things now, to improve your lifestyle and help prevent a stroke from happening in the first place.
 For more information on reducing your risk of stroke, click here.